ansonngch/iosTechTest/README.md

 3. Merge the audio file you just downloaded with the video file included in the project by using AVFoundation
     * Video output should be in the correct orientation: landscape
     * Video output should have same duration as source video or audio, whichever is shorter
+    * Update video duration label with output duration

-    * Play preview immediately after the composition is finished.
+4. Play preview immediately after the composition is finished
+    * Update progress with 0.05s interval

 # Version control requirement
 1. Create a private repo at [Bitbucket](https://bitbucket.org/) or [Gitlab](https://gitlab.com/).